 We are looking for applicants with a high level of achievement but

 also an equal degree of potential, in their future studies and

 The auditions take about 20 minutes; 10 minutes playing followed

 by an informal interview.

-For further information please contact Celia Willitt at the address
+For further information please contact Celia Willitt (preferably by

 The Laurels, Sunnybox Lane,

 Slindon Common, Arundel, West